efernandez1121/3D-Group-PROJ/README.md

     * sound
     * implements cat movement
         * push
-        * pull
+        * jump
         * run (wasd directions)
-* Puzzle Design - what you'll be doing
+* Puzzle Design
     * Designs and implements sliding box mechanics to challenge player
+    * 3 sliding blocks given to solve the puzzle, but only 2 are needed.
+    * Assembled castle layout and obstacles
-    * game logic
+* Prop placement:
+    * searched for assets
+    * incorportated both given and found assets to place into mazescene

 Nuonnettra Kanzaki
 * Menu Design:
     * Builds Start and Pause Menu
     * Connect menu options to scene
-* Prop placement - what you'll be doing:
+* Picking and choosing assets - what you'll be doing:
-    * visuals of the game
+    * looked for assets

 Alisa Sriphet
 * Stamina System: